amiaopensource/lenticular/lenticular/README.md

 Note that:

-- the «option '--help' [is] ignored at the moment», as seems to be any option that one may pass;
+- the «option '--help' [is] ignored at the moment», as is any passed flag;
 - **inputFileName:** currently the input file must be at the same level than `inStudy`.
 Hmm…

 #### Frame cropper